 Promoting the use of sustainable products and services is an important part of REWE Group’s sustainability strategy.
 To make more sustainable product ranges a success, their social and environmental added value must be communicated to consumers in an understandable and credible manner.
-Consideration must also be given to the fact that other criteria like price, quality, packaging and freshness go into purchasing decisions as well.
-Retail has an important intermediary role to play in this context.
-Without adequate demand and willingness to pay on the part of the customer, responsible providers might quickly experience financial difficulties.
-And without a broad range of sustainable products, consumers are unable to act in an ethically responsible way.
+Consideration must also be given to the fact that other criteria like price, quality and freshness go into purchasing decisions as well.
+Retail plays an important intermediary part in this context: without a broad range of sustainable products, consumers are unable to act in an ethically responsible way.
 For this reason, REWE Group has committed itself to moving sustainability from a niche role and rather incorporating it as part of the mass market.

 As part of its sustainability communication effort, REWE Group takes a number of different steps that are designed to facilitate informed purchasing decisions and to excite consumers about more sustainable products and services.
 The key principles of communications are credibility, transparency and messages aimed at specific target groups.

-Sustainability Weeks are held in which several REWE Group sales lines explore the issue of more sustainable consumption with their customers in defined campaign periods within the overarching context of a societal issue, such as conscious eating, regionality and social involvement.
-Through this process, REWE Group creates awareness about sustainability in purchasing decisions and promotes responsible consumption among its customers.
-As in previous years, PENNY held three Sustainability Weeks in 2018. toom Baumarkt DIY stores also organised three Sustainability Weeks in 2018.
-The focus topics were species and insect protection and social responsibility issues (Fair Trees).
+One key aspect of this effort is REWE Group’s Sustainability Weeks.
+During defined campaign periods, the company’s various sales lines explore the issue of more sustainable consumption with their customers within the context of an overarching societal topic like conscious diets, regionality and social involvement.
+During participatory activities on social involvement at REWE, customers can donate products with a long shelf life to local food banks.
+The aim here is to encourage people to take action and to bring sustainability topics, that are often abstract in nature, to life by providing specific examples.
+In addition, during these campaign periods the company increases advertising of the more sustainable products in the sales lines’ product ranges, including branded products.
+In the process, REWE Group creates awareness about sustainability in purchasing decisions and promotes responsible consumption among its customers.
+In 2017, REWE and PENNY each conducted three Sustainability Weeks, just as they did in 2015 and 2016. toom Baumarkt DIY stores also organised three Sustainability Weeks in 2017.
+The focus was on endangered species and climate protection, upcycling and inclusion.
 At REWE Group in Austria, the annual Sustainability Weeks were conducted under the motto of “Blühendes Österreich” (Blooming Austria).

-As part of its sustainability communication effort during the reporting period, PENNY also used the frog figure Günter Kastenfrosch invented by Janosch, a German author and illustrator of children’s books.
+The sales lines of REWE Group conduct sustainability-related communication activities to sensitise consumers about its sustainability involvement and sustainable consumption.
+As part of its sustainability communication effort during the reporting period, PENNY also used the frog figure Günter Kastenforsch invented by Janosch, a German author and illustrator of children’s book.
 Under the motto of “grün sparen” (the Green Way to Save), “grün genießen” (the Green Way to Enjoy) and “grün engagieren” (the Green Way to Get Involved), the cute sustainability ambassador provided clear, down-to-earth information about the ways that sustainability benefits the environment, society and customers themselves.
-An essential component of PENNY’s customer communications is the fight against food waste.
+An essential component of PENNY’s customer communications is their fight against food waste.
 For example, the discounter gives its customers tips on how to plan their shopping, how to store food correctly, and how best to use leftovers.
-Since late 2017, customers have been finding tips for storing their purchased foods on fruit and vegetable roll bags as well as bread bags from the bake-off counter.
-In the spring of 2018, a video on the subject of leftovers was made in cooperation with two popular YouTube bloggers targeting younger consumers as part of the Sustainability Week.
+In 2017, for the first time ever, an influencer campaign starring YouTube bloggers and chef Michael Schieferstein was launched to raise awareness about food waste, especially among young people.

-REWE Group products are labelled in accordance with legal requirements regarding their origin, composition and usage, such as the product expiration date.
-REWE Group labelling of sustainability aspects of its products goes beyond the statutory requirements, providing detailed information on the origin of many products.
+The products of REWE Group are labelled in accordance with legal requirements regarding their origin, composition and usage (including the expiration date).
+In addition to facts required by law, REWE Group labels the sustainability aspects of its products and provides detailed information about the origin of many of them.

-With its PRO PLANET process, REWE Group has created a systematic approach to clearly and transparently provide sustainability information on products.
+With its PRO PLANET process, REWE Group has created a system that enables it to clearly and transparently provide sustainability information on products.
 The PRO PLANET website includes additional information about individual products that can be directly accessed by entering a product-specific code on the label.
-The PRO PLANET label serves as a navigation system for consumers.
-For an overview of these products in the assortment and a description of the PRO PLANET process, see the section PRO PLANET).
+The PRO PLANET label serves as a navigation system for consumers (for an overview of these products in the assortment and a description of the PRO PLANET process, see GRI FP2: Organic and PRO PLANET and GRI 204: More Sustainable Product Range).

 Many consumers want to know more about the origin of the products they buy.
-REWE Group responds to this wish by taking such steps as highlighting the origin of its regional products and having information about many products certified according to the criteria of the programme Regionalfenster (Regional Window) (see the section Regionality).
+REWE Group responds to this wish by taking such steps as highlighting the origin of its regional products and having information about many products certified according to the criteria of the programme Regionalfenster (Regional Window) (see GRI 204-1 Regional Products).

-REWE Group introduced a tracking code for store brand fish products in 2012.
+REWE Group introduced a tracking code for store-brand fish products in 2012.
 With this code, consumers can go to the websites of the REWE and PENNY sales lines and learn about the supply chain of fish products.
 In addition, the first aquaculture products can be tracked online all the way back to the farming region.
-In all, 67 per cent of fish products bear the tracking code.
+More than 80 fish products have the tracking code, representing a share of 81 per cent.

-In 2014, the name of the actual production company began to be included on the store brand products sold by PENNY and REWE.
+In 2014, the name of the actual production company began to be included on the store-brand products sold by PENNY and REWE.
 This provides consumers with additional transparency about the supply chain.
-REWE Group continues to be listed as the production company in only a few exceptions, including the products of the brand Feine Welt that are made by small suppliers.
+REWE Group continues to be listed as the production company in only a few exceptions, including the products of the brand Feine Welt (Fine World) that are made by small suppliers.

 As a matter of principle, REWE Group advertises its products and services in strict conformity with legal requirements as well as with ethical and cultural standards.
-The Group expressly avoids usage of sexist, discriminatory, political, pornographic, extremist and violence-glorifying advertising.
-Truth, precision and transparency are the fundamental advertising principles observed by the company.
-In addition, REWE Group adheres to its own company-wide codes of conduct, regulations, guidelines and rules laid down by national advertising boards.
+It expressly avoids the use of sexist, discriminatory, political, pornographic, extremist and violence-glorifying advertising.
+Truth, precision and transparency are the fundamental advertising principles employed by the company.
+In addition, REWE Group adheres to its own company-wide code of conduct, regulations, guidelines and rules laid down by national advertising boards.
 To succeed, communications of sustainability issues require a significant amount of credibility.
 In its Guideline for Sustainable Business Practises, REWE Group expresses its explicit commitment to complying with applicable consumer-protection regulations and to employing appropriate sales, marketing and information practises in communications with consumers.
-To ensure that these factors are taken into account in advertising, the company’s ads are approved by the Sustainability department before being published.
+As a way of considering these factors in the advertising concepts, the company’s ads are approved by the Sustainability Department before being published.